ILE16/find-word/README.md

 ## find-word
-finds a word that  it reapets more times
+finds a word that  is reapeted more times

 ### Code description